dulshanMMS/Zustain/README.md

 Zustain is a cross-platform mobile application that helps users:
 - 🏋️ Browse and discover exercises by muscle group
 - ❤️ Save favorite exercises for quick access
+- 💧 Track daily water intake with interactive goals
+- 💡 Discover daily wellness tips for healthy living
-- 📊 Track workout routines
+- 📊 Monitor workout progress and statistics
 - 🌙 Enjoy seamless experience with dark mode
 - 🔐 Secure authentication and data persistence